cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 [Cryptography](https://en.wikipedia.org/wiki/Cryptography) is about building tools and techniques to enable secure communication in the presence of adversarial behaviors.
 More specifically, cryptography relies on mathematical proofs to protect aspects of information security.
-For example, cryptography allows for achieving confidentiality, integrity, entity authentication, and data origin authentication.
+For example, cryptography allows for achieving confidentiality, integrity, user authentication, and data origin validation.

-All of this sounds complicated, but fortunately, we only need to know about two cryptographical techniques: **symmetric** and **asymmetric** encryption.
+All of this may sound complicated, but fortunately, we only need to know about two cryptographical techniques: **symmetric** and **asymmetric** encryption.

 ## Symmetric Encryption